Slavko Brezoski: Architecture

 Brezoski designed and built modernist buildings in Socialist Federal Republic of Yugoslavia (SFRY).
 He was part of the first generation of modernists in postwar Architecture of Yugoslavia.
 He realised a large number of core projects including office, public and residential buildings.
 Realised projects in the former Yugoslav republics, Brazil and Libya.

 Designed a style of modernism based on interest in human architecture that shapes a positive society and a belief in progress, or moving forward.
 Bold meaning and experimental new style and form, that relies on contemporary materials.
 His work was based on an analytical programmatic approach to the function of buildings and a rational use of new materials and structural innovation.
 The emphasis is on volume, composition, and minimal ornamentation, experimentation with form-shapes, colours, lines.

-Building characteristics are clean and minimal lines, use of glass to enhance natural light to the interiors, open and well defined floor spaces, well combined modern and traditional materials and sensitive relationship to the environment.
+His buildings are characterized by clean, minimal lines; extensive use of glass to enhance natural light; structured floor plans; a combination of modern and traditional materials; and attention to integration with the surrounding environment.

 He was influenced by Le Corbusier and other classical modernists but with a deeply rooted spirit of a traditional Balkan neimar.
 Brezoski's architecture has been a prominent influence on the Architecture of North Macedonia and Architecture of Yugoslavia.